 Some of the projects undertaken under the various pillars include:

-While the Authority focuses on granting external support to select groups as the National Lotto Act dictates, the Director-General, Mr. Samuel Awuku, believes the Authority should take care of its own.
-Thus, about 150 Staff members have been awarded scholarships and given support for medical aid.
+While the Authority focuses on granting external support to select groups as the National Lotto Act dictates, the Authority believes it should take care of its own.
+Over 150 staff members have been awarded scholarships and given support for medical aid.

 Contributed by WLA member lotteries in 2022